Questions and answers about the strike

 Yes.
 The strike assistance is 100 euros per shift according to the shift system.
 16 euros of the strike assistance is tax-free.
 40% tax is levied on the remaining part, which is paid to the tax authorities.
 The share payable to the member is 66.40 euros.
 A tax card is not required.

 If the shift according to the shift system is 10 hours, the strike assistance is 1.25 times the amount and for a 12-hour shift, 1.5 times the amount.
+In this case, the tax rate on the portion after the tax-free portion of 16 euros is 45%.

 Only members of the union are entitled to strike assistance.
 The assistance is received by those members who have joined the Industrial Union by: